arXiv/accessibility2024/source/index.md

 <div class="lead">
   <div class="content">
     <p>You are warmly invited to arXiv's second accessibility forum, a free conference for the scientific community focused on making research more accessible.
-Accessibility means <em>access regardless of disability</em>, and only when research is accessible can we truly call it open science.</p>
+Accessibility means <em>access regardless of disability</em>, and only then can we truly call it open science.</p>
-    <p>The Forum is <strong>free, fully remote, and open to all.</strong> Learn, share, and engage with a diversity researchers and experts from many fields whose work is all converging on accessible science</p>
+    <p>The Forum is <strong>free, fully remote, and open to all.</strong> Learn, share, and engage with a diversity researchers and experts from many fields whose work is all converging on more accessible science.</p>
   </div>
   <div class="videos">
     <div class="shadow"><h2>Watch the 2024 Accessibility Forum welcome videos!</h2>